Kattusite/defense-of-meridor/README.md

 * Make the outline around each game tile about a pixel smaller (or alternatively make the black lines between cells a little thicker)
 * Better helper functions (e.g. for checking location / equality of pets)
 * toString() for MeriPet
+* The "Victory Click the Map to Continue" screen could use a semi-transparent background.
+* When you click on the battlemap and have no moves left, prompt to end turn.

 ##General Bugs
 * There is a missed case if it is possible to both heal TPseal and healseal, so it is not always possible to heal correctly.